Children in care

 In evaluating the effectiveness of internal partnerships, revisions to the CiC Policy and my presentation to all staff has resulted in a greater awareness of their impact upon the progress of CiC, high expectations for effective communication and the sharing of next steps advice.

 Similarly, strengthening external partnerships has proved beneficial when supporting the social, emotional and mental health of CiC.
 Participation in external partnership forums has evolved more effective lines of communication.
-For example, sharing the impact of social care failing to inform school of placement breakdowns / parental contact issues and the detrimental effect of these significant changes on a child’s school day.
+For example, sharing the impact of social care failing to inform the school of placement breakdowns / parental contact issues and the detrimental effect of these significant changes on a child’s school day.

 I look forward to continuing to focus on improvements to the provision for CiC in my school through further reflection and evaluation of ways to maximise progress and attainment for all.